Reviews You Can Rely On

 Protection

-The Troy Lee Flowline offers a high level of protection by combining extended coverage, an adjustable MIPS B-Series liner, and dual-density EPS foam designed for low and high-speed impacts.
+The Troy Lee Flowline offers a high level of protection by combining extended coverage, an adjustable Mips B-Series liner, and dual-density EPS foam designed for low and high-speed impacts.
 The rear half of the helmet drops low for a relatively deep fit providing good coverage toward the bottom of the skull.

 It's not the most coverage we've seen on a half shell but is above average amongst our test helmets.
 The full wrap in mold construction has only 14 vents resulting in more of your skull being covered by foam than vents.